 Why is the Decision Stage Important?

 In the Decision stage, buyers have already decided on a solution category.
 They have a profound understanding of specific offerings and they are determined to define the one that best meets their needs.
-Buyers spend significant time researching the website and documentation in order to gain confidence in their decision.
+Buyers spend significant time researching the website and documentation in order to gain confidence in their decision stage.

 Your Customers' Problems are your Problems